Any employee can suffer an on-the-job injury. It doesn't matter if you work in construction,…

 Crystalline silica dust is present in abrasives of rock, concrete and sandstone.
 This dust is usually present on construction sites.
 Performing tasks like grinding, painting and using power tools leave employees vulnerable to silicosis.
 Employers should try to provide workers with proper safety equipment.
 Proper safety equipment could protect workers from the dangerous silica dust.

 If you are suffering from an occupational illness like silicosis, you may be eligible for compensation.
-Toxic exposure cases are complicated, which is why you might want to consider hiring an experienced attorney.
+Toxic exposure cases are complicated, which is why you might want to consider hiring an experienced workers compensation attorney in Los Angeles.
 The attorney will go through your case and try to help you receive compensation.

 Tags: Workplace Injuries